Cbazil/First-Online-CV/README.md

-Creating first online CV Project 1 Worked on it for 2 weeks (10 Day)
+Creating first online CV Project 1 Worked on it for 2 weeks (10 Days)

 1.Html
 2.CSS